 - Your student loans are in repayment status, or your degree will be completed at the end of the current semester.

 You also need to live in one of the 45 states where Earnest loans are available.
 The lender doesn’t operate in Alabama, Delaware, Kentucky, Nevada or Rhode Island.

-Earnest doesn’t allow co-signers, so you’ll need to be able to qualify on your own.
+Cosigners aren't allowed on an Earnest student loan refinance, so you’ll need to be able to qualify on your own.
 If you can’t, you may need to choose a lender that does allow co-signers.